status-im/react-native-desktop-qt/docs/CreateNewApp.md

 ```sh
 react-native run-desktop
 ```
 Compilation of desktop project will start.
-When it finished and app run you can see following:
+Then it will run:

 ![](./media/react-native-desktop-new-app.png)